 “The best way for me to explain is by telling you what’s been going on with me this week.
 I think it’s too complicated to try to explain what I mean in isolation, like reading it silently to myself from a dictionary or encyclopedia.”
 He shook his head.

 “Okay.
 That is a little convoluted, but let’s see if I understand what you mean.
 Let’s start with two things on my list.
 First, I gave you six questions.
 Have you answered them?
 Is that a good way for us to start?”

 “Yes, that’s a good way to start, and I have answered all of your questions.
 Here are my answers.
 Like you asked, I didn’t make it part of the To Do List.
-I wrote them down, by hand, and made an extra copy for you.
-I have my own copy.”
+I wrote them down, by hand so I have my own copy, and I made an extra copy for you.”